 8. Optimize for Voice Search

 Voice search is the future.
-Voice search is growing every day at a very large scale and speed.
+Voice search is growing every day at a vast scale and speed.
 People prefer to say and search rather than typing.
 Typing is time taking, voice command is quick and easy.

 That’s why you need to optimize your long-form content for voice search.
 Writing your copy in a conversational tone is the key to get started.